zucchini-nlp/computer-vision/README.md

 Selecting the right architecture for your object detection task is a critical decision.
 Factors to consider include the complexity of the dataset, the speed requirements for real-time processing, and the available computational resources.
 Understanding the strengths and limitations of different architectures is key to making an informed choice.

 **Explore the Notebooks:**
-There is a Jupyter notebook that will guides you through the process of training and fine-tuning a Fast R-CNN model for object detection on the CPPE-5 dataset.
+1. **Notebook 1: Fast RCNN finenuning on CPPE-5 dataset** - This notebook guides you through the process of building a FastRCNN model using components from the trochvision package and how to put pieces together.
+You'll apply this model to the CPPE-5 dataset, which is a dataset to study of subordinate categorization of medical personal protective equipments.
 The notebook provides step-by-step instructions, code snippets, and explanations to help you grasp the concepts and apply them to your own projects.
 Make the most of these resources to enhance your understanding of object detection with Fast R-CNN.

 ### <a name="recognition">Face Recognition</a>